AtulPhadke/capgenie/README.md

 ### What you'll need

 - [Python](https://www.python.org/downloads/) version 3.10 or above:
-- All dependencies in requirements.txt
+- All dependencies are in requirements.txt

 Run the following to install all dependecies